 Where is Yellow Pinch Lookout?

-Yellow Pinch lookout is in Mount Barney National Park, in the Scenic Rim.
+Yellow Pinch lookout is in Mount Barney National Park, in the Scenic Rim in Queensland (Australia).
 It takes about two hours to drive down there from Brisbane.
 The road offers amazing views of Mount Maroon, Mount Barney and Mount Lindesay.
 The end is unsealed, but suitable for 2WD vehicles, at least in dry weather.